ncbi-nlp/FAIR-SMART/README.md

 ## Citation

-If you use **PMC‑SM‑BioC** or this converter, please cite our paper:
+If you use **FAIR-SMart** or this converter, please cite our paper:

-> Wei C‑H, Leaman R, Lai P‑T, Comeau D, Tian S, Lu Z. *PMC‑SM‑BioC enables FAIR access to supplementary materials at scale.* PLOS Biology.
+> Wei C‑H, Leaman R, Lai P‑T, Comeau D, Tian S, Lu Z. *No Data Left Behind: FAIR-SMart Enables FAIR Access to Supplementary Materials for Research Transparency.* PLOS Biology.
 2025.

 ## License

 Apache License 2.0.
 See `LICENSE` for details.